keysie/Eye-Fi-for-Linux/README.md

 # Ubuntu-Hotspot #

+## ARCHIVED.
+Eye-Fi Cards are no longer sold and barely in use anymore. ##

 ## Description ##

 Set of scripts to enable use of eye-fi card for astro-photography on linux.
 Refer to README for a thorough project description.